lishtys/ChenMiSiteAutoDeployer/source/profile/index.md

             Github:
                 icon: fab fa-github
                 url: 'https://github.com/lishtys/'
+	-
+        # Widget name
+        type: toc
+        # Where should the widget be placed, left or right
+        position: right
 ---

 > Greetings, I'm Chen Mi, a game engineer in the [Therapeutic Games and Apps Lab ](https://library.med.utah.edu/synapse/gapp/)and a graduate student in University of Utah, going to receive the master degree from the [Entertainment Arts and Engineering Program](https://games.utah.edu/) in May 2019.